 An enchanting holiday tradition.

 Join Clara on her incredible Christmas Eve journey to the Land of the Sweets with Indianapolis Ballet’s annual holiday tradition of The Nutcracker.
 Since 2007, our production of The Nutcracker has continued to enchant audiences here in central Indiana.
-You will be swept away by swirling snowflakes, waltzing flowers, and the majestic Sugar Plum Fairy as Tchaikovsky’s beloved score fills Clowes Memorial Hall.
+You will be swept away by swirling snowflakes, waltzing flowers, and the majestic Sugar Plum Fairy as Tchaikovsky’s beloved score fills Clowes Memorial Hall by the Indianapolis Symphony Orchestra.

 Performances